Key Points

 As a result, mortgage rates can make a significant difference in whether homeownership is financially feasible for middle-income families.

-First, mortgage rates are notoriously difficult to predict.
+First, mortgage rates are difficult to predict.
 While rates may indeed decline in the future, there is no guarantee of when or by how much.

 Second, even if rates do drop, the overall cost of waiting may outweigh the savings.
 Home prices tend to appreciate over time, offsetting any potential savings from lower interest rates.
 Additionally, waiting may mean missing out on the opportunity to build equity and enjoy homeownership.